grafana/grafana/docs/sources/administration/data-source-management/index.md

 **To add a data source:**

-1. Click **Administration** in the left-side menu.
+1. Click **Connections** in the left-side menu.
-1. Select **Data sources**.

-   This opens the data sources page, which displays a list of previously configured data sources for the Grafana instance.

-1. Select **+ Add new data source** to see a list of all supported data sources.

 1. Enter the name of a specific data source in the search dialog.

-   You can also scroll through supported data sources grouped into time series, logging, tracing, and other categories.
+You can filter by **Data source** to only see data sources.

-1. Click the data source you want to add.

-   This opens the data source configuration page.
+1. Click the data source you want to add to open the configuration page.
 1. Configure the data source following instructions specific to that data source.

    For links to data source-specific documentation, see [Data sources]({{< relref "../../datasources" >}}).